 Homemade Easy Healthy Vegan Vegetable Chow Mein that’s better than takeout and almost as easy!
-With crispy noodles, stir-fried veggies, and savory sauce, there are lots to love about this vegan version of a Chinese classic.
+With crispy noodles, stir-fried veggies, and salty sauce, a delicious vegan twist on a Chinese classic.

 Do let me know how you found this Easy Healthy Vegan Vegetable Chow Mein if you do try it though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest, YouTube, or Facebook!
 I love seeing what my lovely readers think of my recipes!